 Prodding non-Reformed evangelicals toward greater consistency:

-Whether one believes in limited atonement or not, evangelicals agree that not all will be saved.
-Evangelicals, also, agree that only the elect (i.e., those eternally chosen in Christ), will be saved.
-Accordingly, when it comes to redemption, the debate between Calvinists and non-Calvinists turns on the question of why one is chosen for salvation and not whether some are not chosen for salvation.
-(Both sides agree on the latter.)
-Now then, with respect to some four-point quasi-Calvinists, a central point of disagreement they have with pure Calvinism is not over why one is chosen in Christ but over the question of whether those who are not elected unto life can possibly be saved by virtue of the finished work of Christ on their behalf.
-Yet aside from that somewhat esoteric debate, all four-point Calvinists do not value the finished work of Christ upon the cross as being particular for the elect in the same sense as God’s electing grace and the Spirt’s irresistible drawing are deemed particular.
+With respect to four-point quasi-Calvinists, a central point of disagreement some have with pure Calvinism is over the question of whether those not elected unto life can possibly be saved by virtue of the finished work of Christ on their behalf.
+In other words, if the cross truly makes all men savable, then hypothetically all can be saved.
+(The hypothetical universalism conundrum is in principle addressed here, here and here.)
+But aside from that somewhat esoteric debate, all four-point Calvinists do not value the finished work of Christ upon the cross as being particular for the elect in the same sense as God’s electing grace and the Spirt’s irresistible drawing are deemed particular.
 At the very least, how can the atonement be “sufficient to save all” if electing and irresistible grace are not sufficient in the same way?
 (Noodle that around.)

 For the four-point Calvinist, if there was a divine intention for redemption accomplished, it is detached from redemption applied.
 In other words, the historia salutis does not mate-up well with the ordo salutis.
 Consequently, confessing any less than the Reformed doctrine of limited atonement, an unfortunate mismatch is set forth – a mismatch that undermines the Christian doctrine of God with respect to intent and inseparable operations.
 What the four point Calvinist is left with is: the Father sovereignly chooses the elect for salvation – the Spirit draws only the elect unto salvation – yet the incarnate Son dies for those who perish.
 Clearly, such implicit cross-purposes would undermine any hope of a coherent divine intent.